lechimp-p/dario-lessons/lesson2/README.md

 actually working piece of software (the program you are developing), the latter is about a future, where you would need the same functionally somehow different (contradiction intended) and that might never happen.
-So stay away from the seduction to overgeneralize or write a framework when you are actually writing an application.
+So stay away from the seduction to overgeneralize or write a framework when you actually should be writing an application.